neochrome/parameter-store-executor/README.md

  - Make UPPERCASE

 Conflicting parameters will resolve to the value of the last one found.
+Any existing ENV variables (unless --clean-env is specified) will be passed along and takes precedence over parameters with the same name - to allow overriding specific parameters (e.g in development environment).

 ```gherkin
 Given the following parameters:
 | name      | value |